LNER locomotive numbering and classification: Steam Locomotives

 When the LNER was created in 1923, a new classification scheme was drawn up that could accommodate all the inherited steam locomotives and future new classes, and provide useful information about the features of a given class.
 The answer, approved in September 1923, was a variation of the GNR system, using a letter to indicate each type's wheel arrangement (based on the Whyte Notation).

 The letters were allocated with passenger engine arrangements first in descending order of coupled wheels ('A' to 'H'), then goods engine arrangements in ascending order of coupled wheels ('J' to 'T').
-Letters 'X' to 'Z' were used for a variety of small engine arrangements.
-Letters 'I' and 'U' to 'W' were left unused at the time, but the latter three were later applied when new wheel arrangements were introduced; I was never used.
+Letters 'X', 'Y', 'Z' were used for a variety of small engine arrangements.
+The letter 'P' was included in the original list, even though there were no locomotives of the 2-8-2 wheel arrangement until June 1925, because Class P1 was at an advanced stage of design – the order was placed in November 1923.
+Letters 'I' and 'U', 'V', 'W' were left unused at the time, but the latter three were later applied when new wheel arrangements were introduced; 'I' was never used.
 The full list of letters used was as follows: